pwwl/CoCoTsimulator/README.md

 # CoCoT: Collaborative Contact Tracing Simulation Tool

-This tool was used to help test the algorithms in our published paper "CoCoT: Collaborative Contact Tracing" ([codaspy version](), [KiltHub version]()).
+This tool was used to help test the algorithms in our published paper "CoCoT: Collaborative Contact Tracing" ([codaspy version]() <-please cite this version, [KiltHub version]()).
-It's a java tool that simulates wireless contact tracing protocols between phones to experiment with improving their accuracy, even in the face of adversaries.
+`CoCoTsimulator` (CoCoT) is a java tool that simulates wireless contact tracing protocols between phones to experiment with improving their accuracy, even in the face of adversaries.
+The simulator places people (agents) in a 2d environment, simulates BLE-based distance estimates between them, and then evaluates how different algorithms improve distance-estimate accuracy.
+People can be placed in realistic, repeatable ways using AgentFiles, which tell CoCoT where people would be positioned in the 2D area over time.

 ## Quickstart guide

-* I run CoCOT using JDK 19 or later, but it seems to work on as little as openJDK 17.
+* I run CoCoT using JDK 19 or later, but CoCoT seems to work on as little as openJDK 17.
-* I build with Gradle 8.3.
+* I build CoCoT with Gradle 8.3.
 * Code has been tested on Ubuntu 22.04 and MacOS 14.2.

 CoCoT can use agent simulation files to manually position people for repeatable, realistic results.